 - Max cycle

-- Time in microseconds for the maximum scheduling cycle since last reset.
+- Maximum time in microseconds for any scheduling cycle since last reset.

 - Total cycles

-- Number of scheduling cycles since last reset.
-Scheduling is done in periodically and when a job is submitted or a job is completed.
+- Total run time in microseconds for all scheduling cycles since last reset.
+Scheduling is performed periodically and (depending upon configuration) when a job is submitted or a job is completed.

 - Mean cycle

-- Mean of scheduling cycles since last reset
+- Mean time in microseconds for all scheduling cycles since last reset.

 - Mean depth cycle